WW2 Polish Air Force 6B Omega Wristwatch, c.1942

 At the start of WW2, when the first Polish airmen arrived in Britain, there was nothing they wanted more than to be allowed the chance to help destroy the Luftwaffe.
 They believed that the RAF would give them that opportunity, however, the Air Ministry was not convinced that the Polish pilots were up to the task.
 Yet, so desperate were the Poles, the Polish Government in Exile agreed to pay the British for leasing them air bases, aircraft and equipment, just so they could get back into the fight.
 This was how the PAF was formed and they assisted the RAF, operating under the Air Ministry's authority, however, the PAF had to pay monetarily for their continued existence - funds being made available from Polish gold reserves evacuated to Canada.
 Of course, there were Polish aircrews who came to Britain at the start of the war and enlisted directly into the RAF, they were not treated as PAF.
 PAF aircraft bore RAF roundels together with Polish checkerboards, their RAF uniforms had PAF insignia and their watches were marked to both airforces.

 Confusingly, it has become popular in some quarters to declare that "PAF" is the sole acronym for the Pakistan Air Force.
 Well, this is not accurate.
-There were in fact at least two PAFs; the first, as stated, during WW2, was the Polish, which was followed in 1946 by the formation of the RPAF - "Royal Pakistan Air Force".
+There were in fact at least two PAFs; the first, as stated, during WW2, was the Polish, which was followed in 1947 by the formation of the RPAF - "Royal Pakistan Air Force".
 Only after the "Royal" title was dropped in 1959, did they adopt the title, Pakistan Air Force.
-At this time Pakistan had on order Omega Seamaster watches and indeed, they were marked PAF but their marking looked very different.
+At this time Pakistan had on order from Omega, "Seamaster" watches and indeed, they were marked to the PAF but their marking was very differently applied.
+If the doubters think about it, what is being said by them is that the Pakistani Air Force issued their newly named air force with WW2 surplus RAF 6B watches that they marked "PAF" in 1959 concurrently with the new Seamaster watches but they opted to use a hand operated graver on the WW2 batch and then went posh and used a milling engraver for the Seamasters, and lets not forget the surplus WW2 GSTP watches that were additionally marked with their Broad Arrow "P" mark, but using the same quality tooling.
+Only it is my submission that the Poles in WW2 used a rudimentary engraver and all their owned pilots' watches share that same crude quality of marking.

 Presented in full working order, this Omega watch is in particularly fine and original condition, with superb age patina and a solid, tight-fitting case, plus, what is probably the original long leather strap, which could have been wrapped around the pilot's glove.
 All still serviceable and working well, having been recently serviced by the former owner - although no warranty implied.